PennyLaneAI/pennylane/doc/introduction/new_opmath.rst

             if not qml.operation.active_new_opmath():
                 assert qml.Hamiltonian == qml.ops.Hamiltonian

     One sharp bit about testing is that ``pytest`` runs collection and test execution separately.
-That means that instances generated outside the test, e.g. for parametrization, have been created using the respective system.
+That means that instances generated outside the test, e.g., for parametrization, have been created using the respective system.
 So you may need to also put that creation in the appropriate context manager.

     .. code-block:: python3

         # in some test file
         with qml.operation.disable_new_opmath():
             legacy_ham_example = qml.Hamiltonian(coeffs, ops) # creates a Hamiltonian instance